shuftipro/Video-KYC/IOS-Implementation.md

   Minimum: **6 characters**
   Maximum: **250 characters**

-  During a verification request, we make several server to server calls to keep you updated about the verification state.
-This way you can update the request status at your end even if the customer is lost midway through the process.
+  During a verification request, we make several server-to-server calls to keep you updated about the verification state.
+This way, you can edit the request status at your end even if the customer is lost midway through the process.

 * ## verification_mode